Kyle Lloyd: Professional career

-Lloyd returned to San Antonio to start the 2017 season and was promoted to El Paso Chihuahuas of the Class AAA Pacific Coast League on May 29.
-On May 13, 2017 Lloyd threw a no-hitter against the Frisco RoughRiders at Nelson W. Wolff Municipal Stadium.
+Lloyd returned to San Antonio to start the 2017 season and was promoted to El Paso Chihuahuas of the Triple–A Pacific Coast League on May 29.
+On May 13, 2017, Lloyd threw a no-hitter against the Frisco RoughRiders at Nelson W. Wolff Municipal Stadium.
 He faced one batter over the minimum 27 and recorded 3 strikeouts.

-Lloyd made his MLB debut against the New York Mets on July 25, 2017 at Petco Park in San Diego, California.
+Lloyd made his MLB debut against the New York Mets on July 25, 2017, at Petco Park in San Diego, California.
 Lloyd struck out two over four innings of work.
 Lloyd's first strike out was against Lucas Duda.
+He was designated for assignment on November 22.

-He was designated for assignment on November 22, 2017.
-He split the 2018 season between the AZL Padres and El Paso, going a combined 3–2 with a 4.77 ERA in 54.3 innings.
-He became a free agent following the 2019 season.
+Lloyd split the 2018 season between the rookie–level Arizona League Padres and El Paso, going a combined 3–2 with a 4.77 ERA in 54 2/3 innings.
+Lloyd split the 2019 campaign between El Paso and the Double–A Amarillo Sod Poodles, accumulating an 8–7 record and 4.20 ERA with 102 strikeouts and 3 saves over 113 2/3 innings.
+He elected free agency following the season on November 4, 2019.

 Personal life

 Kyle and his fiancée Caitlin Wickes reside in Dallas, Texas.
 Lloyd proposed to Wickes on New Year's Eve 2016.
-Wickes is studying nursing at Texas Women's University.
-The couple met at Evansville University.
+Wickes graduated nursing school from Texas Women's University.
+The couple met at University of Evansville.

 His father, Craig Lloyd, played in the Kansas City Royals Organization in 1974.